2020 Danish mink cull: Question of gross negligence ()

-On the contrary, professor Lasse Lund Madsen from the Department of Law at Aarhus University found the immediate appearance of the Prime Minister's actions to fulfill the criteria of grossly negligence.
-Lund Madsen added a few months later that he did not think with the then-present basis would make sense to conduct impeachment proceedings against Mette Frederiksen, and that he saw no reason to make an impartial lawyer's assessment focusing on the Prime Minister's liability, as he found the matter to be as well covered as it could be.
+A single professor, Lasse Lund Madsen from the Department of Law at Aarhus University, found the immediate appearance of Frederiksen's actions to fulfill the criteria of gross negligence.
+Lund Madsen added a few months later that he did not think with the then-present basis would make sense to conduct impeachment proceedings against Frederiksen, and that he saw no reason to make an impartial lawyer's assessment focusing on the Prime Minister's liability, as he found the matter to be already as well illuminated as it could be.

 Lund Elmer Sandager

-After a majority in the Folketing at the beginning of July had refused to initiate an impartial lawyer's assessment of the legal liability of the ministers involved, the opposition party Nye Borgerlige collected funds for their own and hired the law firm Lund Elmer Sandager for this.
-On 22 September, the law firm presented its legal assessment, in which they assessed that Mogens Jensen and Mette Frederiksen would be found guilty by impeachment, but acquitted other involved ministers.
+After a majority in the Folketing at the beginning of July had refused to initiate an impartial lawyer's assessment of the legal liability of the ministers involved, the opposition party Nye Borgerlige collected funds for making an assessment of their own, hiring the law firm Lund Elmer Sandager for this.
+On 22 September, the law firm presented its legal assessment, in which they assessed that Jensen and Frederiksen would be found guilty by impeachment, but acquitted other involved ministers.
 The lawyers' assessment was sharply criticised in numerous media by professor Jens Elo Rytter and professor emeritus Jørn Vestergaard, who believed that there were several gaps in the lawyers' legal assessment, pointed out that the lawyers behind the assessment were commercial lawyers and did not have the sufficient professional qualifications to assess the specific issue, and found it striking that they reached the exact opposite conclusion to what numerous independent legal experts had said publicly.